rameshrepo/ai-related/courses/Oracle Cloud Infrastructure AI Foundations/README.md

 Primary purpose of reinforcement machine learning is **learning from outcomes to make decisions**

 ## Deep Learning Foundations

+Deep learning is a subset of ML that focuses on training Artifical Neural Networks (ANNs) with multiple layers.
+Example: Image Classification, Computer Vision, NLP, Speech recognition, Text Translation, Another Subset of AI (Gen AI)

+ML needs us to specify features whereas DL extracts features from raw and complex data.
+Use the extracted features to build internal representation which is not possible to do it manually.

 ## GenAI and LLM Foundations